 The first step of being an expert musician is knowing the basics so that you can build your foundation.
-Therefore, starting from the beginning of knowing all your scales and the names of notes and how they work together is the best place to start.
-Once you have this down you’re ready to move forward with reading sheet music, and once you’ve mastered that and are comfortable you’ll be ready for sight reading practice!
+Therefore, start from the beginning by knowing all your scales and the names of notes and how they work together, is the best place to start.
+Once you have this down, you’re ready to move forward with reading sheet music, and once you’ve mastered that, you’ll be ready for sight-reading practice!

 2. The Starting and Resting Positions are Key

 It doesn’t happen in every piece but if you get it, take advantage of it.
 The starting and resting positions give you the chance to not only take a breath and collect yourself, but they also give you the opportunity to prepare yourself for the next set that is coming up.
 Whether it be to turn the pages so you’re ready to continue on the path of sight-reading music or placing your fingers in a new position on your instrument so you’ll be ready to start on time.

 Just like in any other hobby or profession, in order to become an expert at sight-reading music, it’s best to practice daily.
 Not only does practicing daily ensure that you are truly practicing your instrument in-between lessons, but it’s giving you the opportunity to constantly improve in your practice.
 When you’ve practiced a piece a thousand times you can play it with your eyes closed and without any sheet music because you already know it by heart.
 Because of the constant playing and repetition not only do you know the music already, but it’s a lot easier for you to work on your sight-reading practice.